failingly/Lua-Aimbot/README.md

     wallcheck = false, -- Checks for walls alivecheck = false, -- Enable/disable alive check
-    lockpart = "Head", -- Part to lock onto when on the ground lockpartair = "HumanoidRootPart", -- Part to lock onto when in the air smoothness = 1, -- Smoothness factor (higher = slower) predictionX = 0, -- Prediction multiplier for X-axis (horizontal) predictionY = 0, -- Prediction multiplier for Y-axis (vertical)
+    lockpart = "Head", -- Part to lock onto when on the ground lockpartair = "Head", -- Part to lock onto when in the air smoothness = 1, -- Smoothness factor (higher = slower) predictionX = 0, -- Prediction multiplier for X-axis (horizontal) predictionY = 0, -- Prediction multiplier for Y-axis (vertical)